Cooked and Ready to serve

 Step Four: Scrape The Seeds Out

 Now scrape the seeds out with a tablespoon or similar tool.
 Remove the excess stringy “meat” of the squash, leaving the delicious orange flesh to be cooked.
 The flesh is similar in color to the apricots we all love.
-I’ve suggested to my readers to consider saving the seeds of squash and other vegetables for planting later, particularly if they are from heirloom varieties.
+I’ve suggested that my readers consider saving the seeds of squash and other vegetables for planting later, mainly if they’re from heirloom varieties.

 Scrape the seeds out